-And for the longest time – I thought the same thing!
-I don’t have time to make rainbow rice!
+I didn’t have time to make rainbow rice!
 I can barely make three meals a day over here let alone have the time to dye rice.

 WHO HAS THE TIME?!

-Turns out, I did, because it’s THAT EASY.
+Turns out, I did, because it’s that easy (insert face palm emoji).

 The thing about making rainbow rice is this:

-For each color that you want, you will need to combine one cup of white rice + 1 tablespoon white vinegar + several squirts of food coloring.
+For each color that you want, you will follow a 1:1 ratio: 1 cup of rice to 1 Tablespoon of vinegar.

 It usually dries to the touch in about 1 hour.